Westfield Doncaster

-Westfield Doncaster (formerly Doncaster Shoppingtown) is a shopping centre 50% owned by Scentre Group and 25% owned by ISPT and 25% owned by Asia Property Fund (as of May 2015) located in Doncaster, a suburb of Melbourne, Victoria, Australia.
-As of July 2014, the Westfield Group became two companies Scentre Group and Westfield Corporation.
-The Westfield Group portion is now owned by Scentre Group.
-It is located on the corner of Williamsons Road and Doncaster Road in the Doncaster Hill precinct, an ongoing planning initiative by the local Manningham council.
-It is located 20 minutes east of the CBD and is one of the biggest shopping centres in Victoria.
+Westfield Doncaster (formerly Doncaster Shoppingtown) is a large shopping centre and public transport interchange in the eastern suburb of Doncaster in Melbourne, Victoria, Australia.
+It was the first shopping centre built by the Westfield Group in Victoria.

+Located on the corner of Williamsons Road and Doncaster Road in Doncaster Hill, it forms a central component of strategic planning to develop housing and employment centres in the area by Manningham City Council.
+It is located 12 kilometres east of the CBD and is one of the biggest shopping centres in Victoria.
+Today it is one of the largest shopping centres in Australia with a gross leasable floor area of 123,126 square metres.
+It is 50% owned by Scentre Group, 25% by ISPT, and 25% by Asia Property Fund.

 History

+The site of the present-day buildings was formerly occupied by orchards and a small shop owned by the Serpell family, well-known early European settlers in the area.
+In the 1930s it became known as 'White's Corner Store' after its operator changed hands.
+In the late 1960s, they sold the site to the Westfield Corporation who began construction of the new shopping centre.
-Westfield Doncaster officially opened on 30 September 1969, it was Westfield's first entry to Victoria.

-The original $12-million centre consisted of the four-storey Myer department store at the north end, two levels of shops running along the west side to the, then white, eight-storey office tower.
+When Westfield Doncaster officially opened on 30 September 1969, it was Westfield's first venture in Victoria.
+The original $12-million complex consisted of the four-storey Myer department store at the north end, two levels of shops running along the west side to the, then white, eight-storey office tower.
 On the east side the two layers of shops merged into one layer, then finished at a Coles New World supermarket.

+First redevelopment

 In 1979, the centre was extended south with two single-storey rows of shops; Kmart, Coles and Village Twin Cinemas.

+Second redevelopment

-A major redevelopment completed in 1993 saw the centre expand further.
+A major redevelopment completed in 1992 saw the centre expand further.
 A second level of shops was added to the south end including Franklins and a fresh food court above Coles and Kmart.
-However, as the 21st century arrived, time had dulled the looks of the centre following redevelopments of other Westfield centres such as Westfield Southland, Fountain Gate and even Sydney's Bondi Junction.